 Is it okay to consume multiple CBD products at the same time?

 What if you run out of the CBD and still have some gummies?
-What if you want to combine them and double the dose?
+What if you want to combine them and double the intake?
 What if you mistakenly consume a gummy after a few CBD oil drops?

 Let’s find out!